gquiring/MorphingClockQ/README.md

 Fixed the morphing problem when the hour changed, it now morphs all the digits, much cooler looking.

 Added/modified the following features:
+Fixed the checking the weather delay which in turn fixed the morphing problem with the seconds.

 Display weather text ie - Cloudy instead of using icons, I found the icons confusing to decipher.
 It's on toggle, you can choose what you like.